Jaguar-dart/jaguar/README.md

 Another special case happend when you request the variable result.<br/>
 When you ask for this one you will get the result of your Route.

+If you add a PreProcessor or a PostProcessor to a `@Group` or an `@Api` this annotation will be added to all the children.

 ### PreProcessor